Do Hospitals Make Us Sick or Is It Our Hotels?

 Or could it be the germ laden washrooms in cafes and shops?

-A recent report castigated Ontario hospitals for being dirty and unhealthy.
+Ontario hospitals have recently been blamed for being dirty and unhealthy.
 Hidden cameras were used and some surfaces were deliberately coated in a film that could be detected under ultra-violet light.
 After a few days it was found that the film was still present on light switches, handrails and door handles, indicating that the surfaces had never been cleaned.

-But, another survey was conducted recently for CBC Marketplace by a Guelph University Professor, in which 6 major Hotel chains in 3 major Canadian cities were checked for contamination - and the results were staggering.
+Another survey was conducted for CBC Marketplace by a Guelph University Professor, in which 6 major Hotel chains in 3 major Canadian cities were checked for contamination - and the results were staggering.
 Bed comforters, bathroom faucets and TV remotes were the most disgusting.

 As an infectious disease expert said

 'Some hospitals are a real freaking disaster.'
 The same could be said for some 'freaking' hotels.

 It would be so easy to blame the cleaners for the dirt and germs that multiply on surfaces.

 We’ve all seen cleaners trundling cleaning trolleys around; trolleys equipped with brushes, mops, cleaning cloths and pails of clean water.
 The very nature of the job means that the water will soon become dirty.
 No matter how professional the cleaners are, it is human nature to try to get a smidgen more out of that bucket of dirty water, even if they know deep down that they may be spreading infection.

 However, some cleaners stick strictly to their job description; if they are hired to mop a floor, they tend to do exactly that.
 The fact that the dirty water splashed onto skirting boards, table/chair legs and equipment, would be someone else’s problem.
 That someone else being us, the inhabitants of a supposedly squeaky clean nation.